CloudFront

 Using custom URLs

-LocalStack Pro supports the use of an alternate domain name, also known as a CNAME or as a custom domain name, to access your applications and file artifacts instead of using the domain name that CloudFront generates for your distribution.
+LocalStack Pro supports using an alternate domain name, also referred to as a CNAME or custom domain name, to access your applications and file artifacts instead of relying on the domain name generated by CloudFront for your distribution.

-To do so, the custom domain name must be set up in your local DNS server first.
-You can further add the desired domain name as an alias for the target distribution.
-To achieve this, you will need to provide the Aliases field in the --distribution-config option while creating or updating a distribution.
-The format of this structure is similar to what is used in AWS CloudFront options.
+To set up the custom domain name, you must configure it in your local DNS server.
+Once that is done, you can designate the desired domain name as an alias for the target distribution.
+To achieve this, you’ll need to provide the Aliases field in the --distribution-config option when creating or updating a distribution.
+The format of this structure is similar to the one used in AWS CloudFront options.

-The following example shows two domains being specified as Aliases for a distribution.
-Please consider that a full configuration would require other values relevant to the distribution beside these shown in this example.
-They were omited here for brevity.
+In the given example, two domains are specified as Aliases for a distribution.
+Please note that a complete configuration would entail additional values relevant to the distribution, which have been omitted here for brevity.

 --distribution-config {...'Aliases':'{'Quantity':2, 'Items': ['custom.domain.one', 'customDomain.two']}'...}